Shakshi123pal/Rag-Chatbot/README.md

 # 🤖 RAG Chatbot
-I built a RAG (Retrieval-Augmented Generation) chatbot that can ingest  PDFs, perform semantic search, and generate context-grounded answers to user questions.
-I implemented the embedding and similarity retrieval flow, designed the UI using Gradio, and automated deployment using Docker and scripts.
-This project demonstrates my practical experience with real-world NLP pipelines and model integration.
+I built a RAG (Retrieval-Augmented Generation) chatbot that can ingest PDF documents, perform semantic search, and generate context-aware answers.
+This project focuses on understanding the end-to-end RAG pipeline including document loading, chunking, embeddings, retrieval, and response generation.
+The UI is built using Gradio and the system runs locally for learning and experimentation purposes.

 <img width="1919" height="1021" alt="image" src="https://github.com/user-attachments/assets/9da44c2c-fd29-4f60-8a8b-fe9e6bb0f859" />

 ## 2. Run Locally